-Binagoongang Talong with Lechon Kawali or Sauteed Eggplant in Shrimp Paste with Crispy Deep Fried Pork Belly can be considered as a Crispy Binagoongan version.
-This dish is awesome.
-It is full of flavor and has that crispy texture from the lechon kawali (or bagnet) that makes an inviting sound in every bite.
+Binagoongan bagnet with talong be considered as a Crispy Binagoongan version.
+This dish is simply delicious.
+It is full of flavor and has that crispy texture from the bagnet (or lechon kawali) that makes an inviting sound in every bite.

-Obviously, I like how this dish tastes.
-I even liked the idea that it is easy to make.
-Cooking the binagoongang talong does not take much time.
-The lechon kawali might take a while to prepare.
-If you are making lechon kawali or bagnet just for this, I suggest that you don’t (unless there is an urgent craving).
-What you can do is cook more than enough lechon kawali on any day that you intend to make one.
+I suggest to cook more than enough bagnet on any day that you intend to make one.
 Keep the excess in the freezer.
 You can thaw it later on when you want to make crispy binagoongan, and then re-heat in the oven to make it crispy again.
+A better idea (and a more convenient one probably) is to air fry the thawed bagnet until the skin gets crispy again.

 Now you know one of my secret for coming-up with somewhat time consuming dishes in such a small timeframe.
-In addition, it should be safe to freeze lechon kawali for a week or so.
+In addition, it should be safe to freeze bagnet for up to 4 weeks.

 It is ideal to consume the dish in one sitting.
-Although we can still enjoy what was left over for later, it will be harder to make the lechon crispy again since it is now coated with bagoong and other liquids.
+Although we can still enjoy what will be left over for later, I personally think that the pork belly is best enjoyed while crispy.

 - 1 teaspoon vinegar